calvinhaooo/Error-Simulation-in-ML/README.md

 * nltk VADER
 * LatentDirichletAllocation (LDA)
 * KMeans clustering
-After done the experiment of these methods in the `reviews_analyzer.ipynb`.
+After experimenting with these methods in the `reviews_analyzer.ipynb`.
 After running this, the cleaning label we get is stored in the `predicted_reviews.csv`.
 Then we can use the label we cleaned for the machine learning pipeline, and we get the result as the table shown below:
 <div align=center>
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/133a11ac-fd7d-4e0c-945b-b685511cb3bc" width="800" height="150">
    <p>Unsupervised methods for label errors</p>
 </div>

 5. **spelling error**
-In terms of spelling error, the function `random_replace_column` in the `error_generator.py` can be used to simulate these errors.
-For instance, now the label is 'fit', 'large', 'small'.
-We can add random character into it, then it will become like 'fit' 'fat' 'small' 'smaal' 'laage'.
+In terms of spelling errors, the function `random_replace_column` in the `error_generator.py` can be used to simulate these errors.
+For instance, now the label is 'fit', 'large', and 'small'.
+We can add random characters into it, then it will become like 'fit' 'fat' 'small' 'small' 'large'.
 Then, we can use the function `random_replace_column` in `data_cleaner.py` to detect and clean these errors, the basic idea of it is KNN too.
 <div align=center>
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/35b5a4f1-ad27-4aef-99b7-c8aff22926d9" width="800" height="150">
    <p>Unsupervised methods for spelling errors</p>